nyu-pl-fa18/class02/README.md

 * Temporary variables
 * Miscellaneous bookkeeping information

+Even in a program that does not use recursion, the number of subroutines that are active at the same time at any point during program execution is typically much smaller than the total number of subroutines in the program.
+So even for those programs, it is usually beneficial to use a stack for allocating memory for activation records, rather than allocating that space statically.

 Some objects may not follow a LIFO discipline, e.g.

 * objects allocated with `new`, `malloc`,
 * the contents of local variables and parameters in functional languages.

 The lifetime of these objects may be longer than the lifetime of the subroutine in which they were created.
-These are allocated on the *heap*: a section of memory set aside for such objects (not to be confused with the data structure for implementing priority queues).
+These objects are therefore allocated on the *heap*: a section of memory set aside for such objects (not to be confused with the data structure for implementing priority queues).

 The heap is finite: if we allocate too many objects, we will run out of space.